chrisj-skinner/apixu-node-api-weather-app/README.md

 # Apixu Node api ~~Weather~~ Sarcastic App

-Apixu Node api Weather App is a node app with a difference - displaying the current weather report for a given location(s) accompanied with an extremely polite and totally non sarcastic English tone.
+Apixu Node API Weather App is a node app with a difference - displaying the current weather report for a given location(s) (via JSON) accompanied with an extremely polite and totally non sarcastic English tone.

 ### Version
 0.0.1